jonnyboywriteslatex/combination_estimator/index.md

 }
 ```

+# est_fixedeffect
-#  Fixed-bias meta analysis (from 3.1).
-The estimate for the randomized trials is
-calculated using a fixed effects meta analysis.
+Fixed-bias meta analysis (from 3.1).
+The estimate for the randomized trials is calculated using a fixed effects meta analysis.
 This function allows negative weights for the observational studies

+Parameters
-##  est_rt: treatment effect vector from
-collection of randomized trials
+*  est_rt: treatment effect vector from collection of randomized trials

-##  est_os: treatment effect vector from
-collection of observational studies
+*  est_os: treatment effect vector from collection of observational studies

-##  sd_rt: standard error of treatment effects
-from randomized trials
+*  sd_rt: standard error of treatment effects from randomized trials

-##  st_os: standard error of treatment effects
-from observational studies
+*  st_os: standard error of treatment effects from observational studies

-##  B = number bootstrap resamples
+*  B = number bootstrap resamples

-##  logdata=TRUE (if the est_rt and est_os are
-given on log-scale (as might be true for logistic regression).
-If logdata=TRUE, effects are exponentiated
+*  logdata=TRUE (if the est_rt and est_os are given on log-scale (as might be true for logistic regression).
+If logdata=TRUE, effects are exponentiated before outputing
-before outputing

 ```
-est_fixedeffect<- function(est_rt,est_os,sd_rt,sd_os,B=1000,logdata=TRUE,conf=.95){
+est_fixedeffect <- function(est_rt,est_os,sd_rt,sd_os,B=1000,logdata=TRUE,conf=.95){
   if(is.na(B)){
     theta_hat <- fe_meta(est_rt,sd_rt)[1]
     est_bias <- est_os-theta_hat